-Applied Behavior Analysis (ABA) is a specialized therapy used in the treatment of autism spectrum disorders that focuses on improving appropriate behaviors and minimizing negative behaviors.
+Applied Behavior Analysis (ABA) is a specialized therapy used in the treatment of autism spectrum disorders and Down syndrome.
+It focuses on improving appropriate behaviors and minimizing negative behaviors.

-With contracted providers With non-contracted providers Applied Behavior Analysis (ABA) Visits 1-4: no member costs After 4: \$10 copay Visits 1-15: 20% coinsurance After 15: 50% coinsurance
+With contracted providers With non-contracted providers TApplied Behavior Analysis (ABA) Visits 1-4: no member costsAfter 4: \$10 copay Visits 1-15: 20% coinsuranceAfter 15: 50% coinsurance